wenxuanjun/vindex/README.md

-  -p, --port <int>          port for listening, default is 3000 -d, --dir <string>        base dir of the indexer, default is ./ -v, --verbose             print info of request, default is false -f, --log_full_path       print full path when verbose, default is true -n, --chansize <int>      channel size for file metadata, default is 1000 -h, --help                display this help and exit --version                 output version information and exit
+  -p, --port <int>          port for listening, default is 3000 -d, --dir <string>        base dir of the indexer, default is ./ -v, --verbose             print info of request, default is false -f, --fullpath            print full path when verbose, default is true -n, --chansize <int>      channel size for file metadata, default is 1000 -h, --help                display this help and exit --version                 output version information and exit